 A lease is a right to use the premises for a period of time.
 As the lease gets shorter the saleability of the lease deteriorates and it becomes more expensive to extend the lease.
 This is why it is advisable to increase the term of the lease.
 Sometimes it is difficulties arise selling premises with a short lease because mortgage companies less inclined to grant a loan on such properties.
 Lease extension can be a difficult process.
 We recommend you seek professional assistance from a conveyancer and surveyor with experience in this area.

 I own a basement flat in Upper Walthamstow.
 In the absence of agreement between myself and the freeholder, can the Leasehold valuation Tribunal make a decision on the sum due for the purchase of the freehold?

-Most definitely.
+You certainly can.
 We are happy to put you in touch with a Upper Walthamstow conveyancing firm who can help.

-An example of a Freehold Enfranchisement decision for a Upper Walthamstow premises is 32 Howard Road in June 2012. the Tribunal held that premium payable for the freehold reversion should be £35,825 This case related to 2 flats.
-The remaining number of years on the lease was 64 years.
+An example of a Freehold Enfranchisement case for a Upper Walthamstow flat is 32 Howard Road in June 2012. the Tribunal held that premium payable for the freehold reversion should be £35,825 This case related to 2 flats.
+The number of years remaining on the existing lease(s) was 64 years.